kalendar/assessments/srl/motivation/mindset/low-summary.md

-Your SRL survey results indicate that you think like someone with a **fixed** mindset, which means that you believe that your intelligence and ability cannot change, even when you try very hard.
+Your SRL assessment results indicate that you think like someone with a **fixed** mindset, which means that you believe that your intelligence and ability cannot change, even when you try very hard.
 That is a disadvantageous belief, but you can develop a more beneficial **growth** mindset.

 To shift from a fixed to a growth mindset: